 Most city tours include a cruise on one of the many tourist boats from the Thien Mu Pagoda to the city centre.
 Along the way, you can view some of Hue’s historical monuments.

-The Trang Tien Bridge that spans the Perfume River is spectacular at night as it is lit up with many LED lights.
+The Trang Tien Bridge, which spans the Perfume River, is spectacular at night as it has many LED lights.

 Book a sunset cruise on the Perfume River here